Please be ready with your application reference number starting with 'P'. For example P1234567

 In some cases, where your licence has been cancelled for drinking while driving, an alcohol interlock will be attached to your vehicle.
 It is a device used to gauge the quantity of liquor on the driver's breath and stops the vehicle from coming on where the person has been taking any alcoholic substance.
 This usually lasts for at least 6 months before you may be cleared and your licence reinstalled.

-If an individual is found guilty of a serious or major traffic offence in a Victorian court, the offence will show up as a disclosable court outcome (DCO) on the results of a police check.
+If an individual is found guilty of a serious or major traffic offence in a Victorian court, the offence will show up as a disclosable court outcome (DCO) on the results of a Nationally Coordinated Criminal History Check.

 Individuals can obtain a background check online via the Australian National Character Check - ANCC® website.